 Children must be positively discouraged from obtaining material that is potentially offensive or pornographic.

 If they obtain such material that is suspected to be illegal it must be confiscated.
 This should be discussed by the carers/residential staff with the child's social worker and their manager/supervising social worker.
 If there are concerns that the child has been exposed to extreme pornography, the concerns should be shared by the carers/residential staff with the child's social worker and their manager/supervision social worker who will consider with their managers what additional action is required.

 6. Sexual Activity in Homes

-Children's social workers, placement officers and care providers must be alert to such relationships when considering the placement of children under 13.
+Children's social workers, Care and Support Brokerage Officers and care providers must be alert to such relationships when considering the placement of children under 13.
 Children of this age who are likely to be at risk from each other (or from older children) should not be placed together.

 When considering the placement (or ongoing placement) of children over the age of 13, managers must assess the risk of sexual relationships developing and should ensure strategies are in place to reduce or prevent these risks if they are likely to be exploitative or abusive.

 Where children aged 13 - 18 are placed together with no identified risk of exploitative or abusive behaviour, carers/ residential staff must monitor any developing relationships, sensitively but positively discouraging children from engaging in under-age sexual relationships.

 Overall, carers/ residential staff should be mindful of their duty to consider the overall welfare of children, and this may mean recognising that illegal activity is taking place and working to minimise risks and consequences.
 If there is any suspicion that a child is engaging in illegal behaviour, it must be discussed with the child's social worker who will consider what further action is required under the Safeguarding Children Procedures.